Iron ore gains on improved China steel demand, stimulus hopes

 ($1 = 6.9121 Chinese yuan renminbi)

-(Reporting by Amy Lv and Dominique Patton in Beijing; editing by Eileen Soreng)
+(Reporting by Amy Lv and Dominique Patton in Beijing; editing by Eileen Soreng and Louise Heavens)

 ((Amy.Lv@thomsonreuters.com;))